Chief Executive and Executive Board

 Chief Operating Officer

-Angela joined Cancer Research UK in April 2021 as Chief Operating Officer and leads the Charity's finance, people and technology teams, working across our organisation to ensure we have appropriate governance and an operating model that enables us to be as effective and efficient as we can at delivering on our mission to beat cancer.
+Angela joined Cancer Research UK in April 2021 as Chief Operating Officer and leads the Charity's finance, people, technology, general council and change teams, working across our organisation to ensure we have appropriate governance and an operating model that enables us to be as effective and efficient as we can at delivering on our mission to beat cancer.

 Angela has extensive experience as a commercial executive, most recently at Debenhams where she led their retail, supply chain and technology teams and prior to that Direct Line Group, Sainsburys and Asda/Walmart.
 In these organisations she led and managed both technical and business change, and as part of the broader executive led the organisations through their cultural transformations.

-Angela has a degree in Electrical & Electronic Engineering from the University of Bristol.
+Angela has a degree in Electrical and Electronic Engineering from the University of Bristol.

 Philip Almond